 Casas del XVI Boutique is one of the best hotels in Santo Domingo.
 It is beautifully decorated within a centuries-old house with a lovely garden.
 Perfect for those who love to stay in boutique spaces that offer artisan details.
 Free parking and breakfast are provided here.
 Click here to check prices.

-Cabarete: Best Town in the Dominican North Coast for Wellness & Water Sports
+Cabarete: North Coast Town for Wellness & Water Sports

 This Seawinds penthouse is pretty close to downtown Cabarete: wellness and active lifestyle community in the Dominican north coast.
 There is so much to do in Cabarete, and you can easily walk there from the beach facing this Seawinds penthouse which faces the ocean, just steps away from the sand and waves.